 Molossia.
 He flips off Sealand, Seborga and Wy off when they ask him to be their new friend, but runs back to join them as soon as they leave.
 He also shows signs of being very self-conscious about letting his other side being seen.

-Tsurime Eyes: Germany, Poland, Switzerland, Prussia, Netherlands, Sweden, Egypt, Germania, and Hesse.
+Tsurime Eyes: Belgium, Germany, Poland, Switzerland, Prussia, Netherlands, Sweden, Egypt, Germania, and Hesse.

 Turtle Power: This comic illustrates an actual incident when a bunch of baby turtles wandered into a cafe in Italy.